 What’s your favourite surface to paint on?

-Thankfully not; I went up a scissor lift last year which was more designed for indoors but because of the commission, which was on a very low budget, we just had to make do with what we had.
-So we had the scissor lift levelled up on planks of wood so it was rocking back and forth and if the planks gave way you were just going to hit the ground!
+Thankfully not; I went up a scissor list last year which was more designed for indoors but because of the commission, which was on a very low budget, we just had to make do with what we had.
+So we had the scissor lift levelled up on planks of wood so it was rocking back and forth, and if the planks gave way you were just going to hit the ground!
 That’s probably been the most dangerous.
-There is a lot to consider even just making sure the people around you, on their daily rounds in the city are well away from what you’re doing if you have heavy gear like ladders and whatever else.
-But thankfully its been ok.
+There is a lot to consider even just making sure the people around you, on their daily rounds in the city are well away from what you’re doing, if you have heavy gear like ladders and whatever else.
+But thankfully it’s been ok.

-Are you, and street artists in general, getting more commission work now that when you started out?
+Are you, and street artists in general, getting more commission work now than when you started out?

 How did you come up with the idea for your 3D project in 2016?